GiovanniGaddi/Project5_DistributedLearning/README.md

 ### Dynamic local step adjustment

-We propose and test multiple dynamic strategies to adjust the number of local steps during training, leveraging for example loss-based adjustments, learning rate scheduling, and parameter deviation tracking.
+We propose and test multiple dynamic strategies to adjust the number of local steps during training, leveraging for example loss-based adjustments, learning rate scheduling, and other mathematical functions.

 ## Results